 Rising above challenges to grow in Korea

-When the Himchan Group, one of the largest individual private hospital groups in Korea, specializing in joint replacement and robotic-assisted procedures, wanted to purchase four Mako Systems in mid-2020, Stryker teams from Korea and their colleagues in Hong Kong and Taiwan worked together to overcome the challenges associated with working in a COVID-19 environment, deliver their customers’ expectations and commercialize the technology in Korea.
+When the Himchan Group, one of the largest individual private hospital groups in Korea, specializing in joint replacement and robotic-assisted procedures, wanted to purchase four Mako Systems in mid-2020, Stryker teams from Korea and their colleagues in Hong Kong (China) and Taiwan worked together to overcome the challenges associated with working in a COVID-19 environment, deliver their customers’ expectations and commercialize the technology in Korea.
 First, Kevin Shim, managing director of Korea, developed a financial solution that allowed the group to fund the Systems, linking to volume commitments.
 Next, in accordance with pandemic-related travel restrictions, the team facilitated training in Korea, working quickly to meet the installation deadlines.
-Certified trainers Tony Suen from Hong Kong, Grace Shak from Singapore and Casey Kuo from Taiwan left their families for six weeks to travel to Korea to conduct hands-on coaching to all 36 surgeons at the hospital.
+Certified trainers Tony Suen from Hong Kong (China), Grace Shak from Singapore and Casey Kuo from Taiwan left their families for six weeks to travel to Korea to conduct hands-on coaching to all 36 surgeons at the hospital.
 Lastly, Jeff Lee, business lead for Mako in Korea, coordinated with East Asia, APAC and the design division to ensure a great first-customer experience.
 Himchan Group went live with their first Mako surgery in July 2020 and has since conducted more than 1,000 procedures.